whu-huangyue/whu-huangyue/README.md

 - 👋 Hi, I’m @whu-huangyue
 - 👀 I’m interested in SLAM
 - 🌱 I’m currently learning back-end SLAM
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Deep Learning and SLAM related company
 - 📫 How to reach me : qq2967035281

 <!---